 Amortization sounds very similar to depreciation and is calculated the same way.
 One difference is that amortization is used on more items than just physical property or equipment.
 It can be used on items like a patent or copyright.

 Are There Any Concerns With Using These Metrics?

 It would be ill-advised to solely using one of these financial metrics.
-First off, neither metric is recognized as a Generally Acceptable Accounting Principle (GAAP).
+First off, neither metric is recognized as a Generally Acceptable Accounting Principles (GAAP).

 Next, each one is subject to manipulation.
 This is not intended to dissuade you from using earnings before interest and taxes.
 Instead, you should use it in conjunction with other metrics like free cash flow and net income.